DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/pay-and-benefits/teachers-pension-scheme.md

 ---
 One of the great benefits of a teaching career is a secure pension that will help you save for your future.

-The teachers’ pension scheme is one of the most generous in the country.

 ## How the teachers' pension works